deathofnight0/todesktop-homepage-clone/README.md

 ## Credits

-This project is a clone of an existing website to demonstrate web development skills using **Tailwind CSS**.
+This project is a clone of ToDesktop website's homepage to demonstrate web development skills using **Tailwind CSS**.